Firstp1ck/arch-toolkit/dev/INDEX_MODULE_PHASE.md

 tokio = { version = "1", features = ["rt", "time"], optional = true }  # For async operations
 ```

-**Note**: The index module should work without async by default, but async operations are available when `tokio` feature is enabled.
+**Note**: The index module includes tokio as a dependency for async operations.
+Async functions are available when the `index` feature is enabled.

 ---